 I was not trying to suggest that the method described above is the ideal solution, but rather to describe how it can be done if that solution was being considered.
 Of course, it is much easier to find the ideal cable and use the intended USB ports.

-⇓ As an example, John M. emailed me after I posted this article with a photo of his iPod connected to a hub USB port using a “Noodles” cable to show that the cabling in front of the shifter doesn’t have to be an intrusive mess.
+⇓ John M. emailed me after I posted this article with a photo of his iPod connected to a hub USB port using a “Noodles” cable, to show that the cabling in front of the shifter doesn’t have to be an intrusive mess.

 ⇓ Harry neatened his phone cubby somewhat by using cables with a 90° plug on the male end.